Glauber: Trump ramps up divisive rhetoric over anthem

 Bob Glauber has been Newsday's national football columnist since 1992.
 He was Newsday's football writer covering the Jets Show More

-Regardless of political leanings, cultural background, religious beliefs or even one’s team, football offers fans a chance to bond over a simple, yet glorious purpose: to see your team win.
+Regardless of political leanings, cultural background, religious beliefs or even one’s rooting interest, football offers fans a chance to bond over a simple yet glorious purpose: to see your team win.

 But even that’s becoming a challenge in today’s increasingly polarized world.